mraniki/tt/README.md

     EXCHANGE1YOUR_SECRET= ""

  ## Use Case
- - Push your signal from trading view or other system channel to your exchange
+ - Push your signal manually or from system like  trading view to submit order to your exchange